 Maintaining Patient Confidentiality

 Maintaining patient confidentiality at all times is a key priority and we ensure that all patient records and personal data is handled in the strictest of confidence at all times, in line with the ‘Confidentiality: NHS Code of Practice.’
-As outlined above, patients and service users will see no change in the way they receive their care from 1 April 2021, it will be provided by the same staff in the same locations, but the overall provider of that service will change to either SRFT (primarily if accessing services in Bury, Rochdale and Oldham) or MFT (primarily if accessing services in North Manchester).
-Work is taking place to prepare for those changes and PAT will need to share a minimal amount of personal data between the organisations (SRFT and MFT) to make sure that, from 1 April 2021, all patient care will be transitioned smoothly and every service user can continue to receive safe, high quality care, wherever and however they are accessing it.
-If you have any queries in relation to this, please email the PAT Transactions team at firstname.lastname@example.org
+As outlined above, patients and service users will see no change in the way they receive their care as a result of these Transactions - it will be provided by the same staff in the same locations, but the overall provider of that service will change to either MFT (primarily if accessing services in North Manchester) or SRFT (primarily if accessing services in Bury, Rochdale and Oldham).
+Work is taking place to prepare for those changes and PAT will need to share a minimal amount of personal data between the organisations (MFT and SRFT) to make sure that, once the Transactions take place, all patient care will be transitioned smoothly and every service user can continue to receive safe, high quality care, wherever and however they are accessing it.
+If you have any queries in relation to this, please email the PAT Transactions team at email@example.com

-Work is currently underway to review patient referral pathways in line with the transactional changes set out above.
-GPs will be updated on any changes when they are made via their local CCG.
-Until that point, the way GPs make patient referrals to PAT hospital and community services remains unchanged, further information can be found here, which includes a link to the NHS e-referrals service.
+Work has been undertaken to review patient referral pathways in line with the transactional changes set out above.
+GPs have been notified via their local Clinical Commissioning Group (CCG) that the way they make patient referrals to PAT hospital and community services remains unchanged.
+Further information can be found here, which includes a link to the NHS e-referrals service.

 The contents of this information page will continue to be updated as work progresses on the PAT Transactions.
 In the meantime, if you have any queries on any of the information shared above, or any other aspect of the PAT Transactions, please contact the team on firstname.lastname@example.org